dylanlan/dylanlan.github.io/name-lottery.md

 - Vigor (M)
 - Whip (F)

-Deadline to request for this week: Sunday, March 17th around 8pm MT

 #### Rules

-I will post a weekly collection of Aisling names that anyone can claim, free of charge.
+I will post a weekly collection of new Aisling names that anyone can claim, free of charge.
 No strings attached, and the rules are simple, I swear!

 If you're interested in a name, just tell me: